Well lockdown sprung up on us didn’t it?

 I don’t know if it is just me, but I feel I have burnt out all of my motivation to do those long rides on their own, with those steady zone 3 sessions.
 So, contrary to what I have been saying to myself, I am going to be participating in a few Zwift races, and delve into that world of racing.
 I have done one race, and I must say it was rather enjoyable!
 Now my watts per kilo are by no means good, but I am going to be giving it a good crack (on flat courses :p ).

 Let’s see how this goes and try our best to get through this in one piece and still riding a bike!!

 One thing is for sure I’m going to be getting tonnes of kilometres I haven’t been able to do before for the CW5000 by Cycling Weekly.
 Inside kilometres count as well!!
 Yesss.
-I’ll put a link as I usually do at the bottom.
+I’ll put a link at the bottom, as I usually do.

 Of course this puts into question the summer racing with Urbano and living out in Belgium with the help of Dave Rayner Foundation.
 But I am going to keep working hard, and am looking forward to the possibility of races in the future, whenever that may be.
 But for now, I am going to be riding with the excitement that comes with the racing substitute that is Zwift.

 If there is any things you want to see on this blog let me know, I have all the time in the world.